kuzudb/kuzudb.github.io/docs/development/testing-framework.md

 The first three lines represents the header, separated by `--`.
 The testing framework will parse the file and register a [GTest programatically](http://google.github.io/googletest/advanced.html#registering-tests-programmatically).
-In terms of test case name, the example above will be equivalent to:
+When it comes to the test case name, the provided example above would be equivalent to:

 ```
 TEST_F(Basic, BasicTest) {